SamAllen06/lake_temp_work/documentation/lake_temperature_mapper/src/sampling_plugins/order_sampling/box_order.md

 axis' sample count together.
 The exponential relationship between number of parameters being changed and the number of samples should be considered when writing box samples.
 As an example, 5 samples across 5 axes each results in 3125 samples.
-(Assuming each sample takes 1.5 seconds to test, this will take about an hour and twenty minutes.)
+(Assuming each sample takes 1.25 seconds to test, this will take about an hour and five minutes.)

 ## Order File Format Example
 JSON:
 ```
 {